-In Dubai the biggest social media platform is Facebook, and the platform which is loved by every age group audience.
-For this reason, most organization in UAE likes to advertise on Facebook to get most amount of impressions and leads.
-Keep in mind although you can get more impression of your customers at a cheaper cost, you need to do this investment in the long-term like any other form of advertising.
+Facebook Ads is a platform provided by Facebook to allow your to run ad campaigns on Facebook, Instagram, and other Facebook affiliate network.
+In Dubai, the biggest social media platform is Facebook and the platform which is loved by every age group audience.
+For this reason, many organization in UAE likes to advertise on Facebook to get the most amount of impressions and leads.
+Keep in mind although you can get more impressions of your customers at a cheaper cost, you need to do this investment in the long-term like any other form of advertising.
 Even once you understand the ad metrics, you may not be optimizing Facebook ads correctly.
 There are other aspects, aside from the numbers, to pay attention to that can benefit your ad performance.
 Fortunately, we’ve broken down a variety of ways you can increase your ROI.

 Note that Facebook is continually changing algorithms, it can be hard to get organic traffic on Facebook.
 This is where paid advertising can help.
 Paying for placement on the platform allows you to get in front of more people, and to get in front of the specific ones that you want.

-Facebook paid advertisements come in a number of different forms.
+Facebook Ads have a number of different forms.
 Promoted posts, for instance, look just like regular posts from your Facebook page, but are more likely to show up in a user’s feed.
 Display ads can also be inserted into the feed in the form of videos, slideshows, or photos.
 Also note, now you can even advertise in the messenger app of Facebook.

 Step 1: Optimize your advertising strategy

-To understand the audience demography, age, likes, dislikes, culture understanding, tastes, interests, behaviors, and connections will really help to in building effective advertisement.
+Understanding the audience’s demography, age, likes, dislikes, cultural understanding, tastes, interests, behaviors, and connections will really help to in building effective advertisement.
 So a good understanding of the people can really help you get the customer attention and help you close the deal.

 So, let’s say you’ve been running your ad for a couple weeks now and the ROI is just not there.
 You have great creatives, great copy, and a hefty budget, but people are just not interested in your ad.
 What’s the one thing in that statement that wasn’t quite right?
 You guessed it, the people.
 If you aren’t targeting the right people that are interested in your product or service, then even the best advertisement won’t perform or capture their attention.
 Facebook offers tons of options for selecting and optimizing your target market, so there’s no excuse for not optimizing your audience.
 Let’s dive into the best ways to do that.